DongwooKim00/DongwooKim00/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # Hi!
-I'm Dongwoo Kim.
-You can call me Dongwoo :)
+I'm Dongwoo.
+Nice to see you :)

 ## My academic background
 - **Hankuk Academy of Foreign Studies (HAFS)**, Natural Science Course.
 2016 ~ 2019.